-Any sex crimes involving children and violence are definitely the ones that prosecutors are looking to punish the harshest.
+Any sex crimes involving children and violence are prosecutors are looking to punish the harshest.
 If there is a situation where there is continuous sexual contact with a minor, the person who is responsible for this will be facing life in prison.

-Also, any sexual offenses that involves young children or there is a difference in age of at least ten years between the alleged victim and the defendant will cause extra penalties for the defendant that could mean years is prison.
+Also, any sexual offenses involving young children or a difference in age of at least ten years between the alleged victim and the defendant will cause extra penalties for the defendant that could mean years in prison.

-The most vulnerable victims in sex crime prosecutions will be the ones that the prosecutors will prosecute the defendants the harshest for and put road blocks in place that block the defendant from ever doing it again.
+The most vulnerable victims in sex crime prosecutions will be those the prosecutors will prosecute the defendants the harshest for and put roadblocks in place that block the defendant from ever doing it again.

-The reason prosecutors are so tough on sex crimes relates to the fact that someone's most intimate body parts are being touched in an inappropriate and unnatural way.
+The reason prosecutors are so tough on sex crimes is because someone's most intimate body parts are being touched inappropriately and unnaturally.

-Also, society and the legislature has placed such a stigma on sex crimes that the prosecutors in Los Angeles have put together special units to deal will all sex crimes in Los Angeles.
+Also, society and the legislature have placed such a stigma on sex crimes that the prosecutors in Los Angeles have put together special units to deal will all sex crimes in Los Angeles.

-The more serious the sex crime case, the more sophisticated the law enforcement agencies are who investigate them and the more likely the criminal defense attorney will have to jump through some serious hoops in order to attempt to resolve the case in a fair manner.
+The more serious the sex crime case, the more sophisticated the law enforcement agencies investigate them.
+The more likely the criminal defense attorney will have to jump through some serious hoops to resolve the case fairly.

-It is political and the prosecutors and judges make their decisions based on how they will be perceived versus what is the fair and just way to handle the case.
-This makes things very difficult when it comes to trying to resolve a sex crime in Los Angeles County.
+It is political, and the prosecutors and judges decide based on how they will be perceived versus the fair and just way to handle the case.
+This makes things very difficult when trying to resolve a sex crime in Los Angeles County.

-This is where the jury needs to be reminded that our constitution guarantees those persons charged with crimes that they are presumed innocent and they must be found innocent unless the prosecutors can prove otherwise.
+This is where the jury needs to be reminded that our constitution guarantees those persons charged with crimes presumed innocent.
+They must be found innocent unless the prosecutors can prove otherwise.

 POLITICAL PRESSURE DRIVES MOST TOUGH POSITIONS ON SEX CRIMES

 The way sex crimes should be dealt with is with an even balanced hand and an eye towards achieving a just a fair result.
-Unfortunately I have seen just the opposite approach by prosecutors and judges in Los Angeles courts everyday.
+Unfortunately, I have seen the opposite approach by prosecutors and judges in Los Angeles courts every day.

-The reason for their tough position on sex offenses relates to their fear that if they are perceived to be taking lenient positions on sex cases, they will lose respect in the legal community and even lose their status as a judge or prosecutor.
+The reason for their challenging position on sex offenses relates to their fear that if they are perceived to be taking lenient classes on sex cases, they will lose respect in the legal community and even lose their status as a judge or prosecutor.

-When fear drives decision making policies on crimes there tends to be a very lopsided view of what is fair and injustice results.
-This is where the top sex crime defense attorneys excel and fight for their clients and their rights.
-And the top defense attorneys must not be afraid to stand up for their clients and their rights.
+When fear drives decision-making policies on crimes, there tends to be a lopsided view of what is fair and what injustice results.
+This is where the top sex crime defense attorneys excel and fight for their clients and rights.
+And the top defense attorneys must not be afraid to stand up for their clients and their ownership.

-I have learned from years of experience that my defense of sex crime cases must be focused on showing the prosecutor and the judge that my client is not a threat to society and if they give them a break, then they will not be sorry later.
+I have learned from years of experience that my defense of sex crime cases must be focused on showing the prosecutor and the judge that my client is not a threat to society, and if they give them a break, they will not be sorry later.

-If they give my client a chance not to register as a sex offender for the rest of their life, it will not come back to haunt them and the client's actions in the current case where an aberration that is highly unlikely to repeat itself.
-This is where character letters from people who know the accused come in and evidence that tells the client's side of the story is essential to have a successful result in a sex crime case.
+If they give my client a chance not to register as a sex offender for the rest of their life, it will not come back to haunt them, and the client's actions in the current case were an aberration is highly unlikely to repeat itself.
+This is where character letters from people who know the accused come in, and evidence that tells the client's side of the story is essential for a successful result in a sex crime case.

 SOCIETY ITSELF IS A HUGE FACTOR IN THE TOUGH POSITIONS THAT PROSECUTORS TAKE ON SEX CRIMES

-A mob mentality can definitely bring about horribly unjust results as it relates to sex crimes.
-People in society are so scared of the possibility that a sex offender will harm them or someone they love, they vote for candidates who are tough on sex crimes and they ridicule and attack any politician who is weak when it comes to their stance on sex crime prosecution.
+A mob mentality can bring about unjust results related to sex crimes.
+People in society are so scared of the possibility that a sex offender will harm them or someone they love, they vote for candidates who are tough on sex crimes, and they ridicule and attack any politician who is weak when it comes to their stance on sex crime prosecution.

-However, not all sex crimes are the same and not all persons charged with sex crime should receive the same punishment.
-This temptation to just lump everyone together and not take a close look at what really happened is dangerous for individual's rights and for society as a whole.
+However, not all sex crimes are the same, and not all persons charged with a sex crime should receive the same punishment.
+This temptation to lump everyone together and not take a close look at what happened is dangerous for individuals' rights and society as a whole.

-Also, when jurors come into decide on a criminal sex crime case, it takes a lot of work and skill to convince them just to give your client a fair shake when it comes to deciding whether they are innocent or guilty of the charges.
+Also, when jurors come to decide on a criminal sex crime case, it takes a lot of work and skill to convince them to give your client a fair shake when it comes to deciding whether they are innocent or guilty of the charges.

-I can not tell you how many times I have asked juror is voir dire (this is the questioning by attorneys during jury selection) if they already though my client was guilty just because he is charged with a sex crime.
+I can not tell you how often I have asked jurors if voir dire (this is the questioning by attorneys during jury selection) if they already thought my client was guilty just because he was charged with a sex crime.
 A good portion of the jurors will raise their hands.

-Then I have to explain to them that this is the exact opposite of what our constitution tells them to do.
+Then I have to explain that this is the exact opposite of what our constitution tells them to do.
 People are presumed innocent unless the government can prove otherwise.